 As Lewis states in the article: "If a parents' WhatsApp group was creating an intimidating or hostile environment for a teacher, for example horrendously homophobic statements, the school would, in theory, be expected to do something about it."

-This isn't merely theoretical—the article mentions a case where a couple was arrested following comments made about their daughter's primary school, including messages on WhatsApp.
-While no further action was taken in that instance, it demonstrates how these situations can escalate to legal proceedings.
 Had the school not taken action against problematic behaviour, other parents or staff might have had grounds to take legal action against the school itself for failing to address a hostile environment.

 The consequences of problematic parent WhatsApp groups extend beyond legal concerns: